yvt/openspades/README.md

       **note**: use `~/.openspades/Resources` in old releases.

-   * If you compiling straight from source (git clone):
+   * If you're compiling straight from source (git clone):

       All needed resources would be downloaded while `make install`, so no need to worry.

-      If you didn't launched `make install`, you can install resources manually.
+      If you didn't launch `make install`, you can install resources manually.
       See `Resources/PakLocation.txt` to find out where get latest shared files.
       Download, extract, and place them into `/usr/local/share/games/openspades/Resources` or `$XDG_DATA_HOME/openspades/Resources`